 The Antarctic Peninsula is among the region that is warming the fastest and the melting of its glaciers is contributing to global sea level rise.
-The rise in global temperature is threatening the existence of one of the most popular symbols of Antarctica – the penguin.
+The climate change is threatening the existence of one of the most popular symbols of Antarctica – the penguin.
 The environmental conservation group WWF has warned that rising temperatures and resulting loss of sea ice is posing a grave threat to penguins’ nesting grounds.

 Atleast four species of penguin are fighting for their survival due to loss of nesting sites and food shortages.
 The most vulnerable of the four species at risk is the Emperor, renowned for nursing its solitary egg on its feet throughout the long Antarctic winter.